javiersanzgarcia/configsBackUp/README.md

 ### General UI

 1. Install extrensions and Tweaks
-2. Install next extensions:
+2. Install next extensions (Details in next section):

-- Dash to Dock.
 - Sound Input & Output Device Chooser
 - User themes
+- WinTile

 3. Follow the instructions in their own folders
 4. Deactivate Wayland for incompatibility with Teams